cfengine/documentation/reference/functions/readintrealstringlist.markdown

 **Description:** Splits the file `filename` into separated values and returns the list.

-The `comment` regex will strip out unwanted patterns from the file being read, leaving unstripped characters to be split into fields.
+The `comment` field is a multiline regular expression and will strip out unwanted patterns from the file being read, leaving unstripped characters to be split into fields.
 Using the empty string (`""`) indicates no comments.

 **Arguments**: